arianrhodsandlot/nostalgist/docs/src/content/docs/apis/launch.md

     The name of a shader.
 By default, shader files will be loaded from [libretro/glsl-shaders](https://github.com/libretro/glsl-shaders) via jsDelivr with a loose matching logic.

-    For example, if `shader` is `'crt/crt-easymode'`, then these two files will be loaded:
+    For example, if `shader` is `'crt/crt-easymode'`, then these two files will be loaded from jsDelivr:

     + [crt/crt-easymode.glslp](https://github.com/libretro/glsl-shaders/blob/master/crt/crt-easymode.glslp)
     + [crt/shaders/crt-easymode.glsl](https://github.com/libretro/glsl-shaders/blob/master/crt/shaders/crt-easymode.glsl)

-    If you want to load a shader which does not match this simple pattern, you might need to customize it by implementing the `resolveShader` function.
+    If you want to load a shader which does not match this pattern, you might need to customize it by implementing the `resolveShader` function.

+    This parameter is used for simple shaders only.
+For some complicated cases, you might need to use the [`beforeLaunch`](#beforelaunch) parameter to write the shader files into the file system.

   + #### `retroarchConfig`
     **type:** `Object`